almayor/walking_marvin/README.md

 	* number of hidden nodes is the average of input and output layers
 	*  `leaky-ReLu` with `a = -0.05` as activation
 	*  `tanh` as output
-	*  both weights and biases randomly initialised using He initialisation.
+	*  He initialisation of both weights and nodes.

 ### Future directions